Luna-Klatzer/docs_openhiven.py/source/index.rst

     :alt: Openhiven.py
     :align: center

-Openhiven.py is an easy, open-source and async API wrapper written in Python that provides basic functionality for the Hiven Swarm and API.
+**Openhiven.py is an easy, open-source and async API wrapper written in Python that provides basic functionality for the Hiven Swarm and Hiven API.**

 .. toctree::
     :caption: Introduction